nedragrevev/custom-subs/README.md

 - Typesetting: Realistic and the reason why I do this.
 Enough said.
 - Songs: Appropriate karaoke effects where it works.
 Translation adjustments so the lyrics actually make sense (and still reflect the JP).
 - Translation: Honorifics preferred.
 Sensible unlocalized translations preferred (with the rare translation note if required), but a second localized version will usually be included.
 Interjections added back in if it looks better.
 No swear words while trying to still convey the emotions (and charateristics) of the speaker.
-As for the translation itself, I almost always makes some minor adjustments but I try to avoid translating as much as possible.
-Though if I think it's needed, and it's not 20+ episodes (or typeset heavy), I just might check and retranslate every line.
+As for the translation itself, I almost always makes some adjustments but given the amount of work & time involved, I try to avoid translating as much as possible.
+Though if I think it's desperately needed, and it's not 20+ episodes (or typeset heavy), I just might check and retranslate every line.
 - Dialog: Cabin SemiBold @ font size 68.

 ## Basic Details for Each of these Anime Subs